 You can see the exact dimensions and capacities of most backpacks featured in this review in the product infoboxes, so be sure to check those before you actually buy anything.

 Especially if you have your eye on one of the larger outdoor packs – these are much bigger than standard backpacks, so it’s smart to cross-reference their dimensions against your own body.
 That way you can be certain that the bag will actually fit you properly.

 Just because you’re shopping on a budget doesn’t mean you can’t get a really good backpack.
 Big brands will often have sales, and you will be able to snatch a superb Osprey or CamelBak bag for $50 – if you see an opportunity like this, don’t pass on it.
 The value for money is the best there is since these packs are designed to last a lifetime.

 Additionally, big brands will often discount some of their best-sellers when they decide to redesign a backpack and introduce a whole new version of it.
 You’ll be able to get the old version for a bargain, without missing out on too many features.

-The North Face and Osprey are two brands too look for if you stumble upon a sale.
-Their backpacks are always top notch, in terms of performance, quality and durability.
+The North Face and Osprey are two brands to look at if you stumble upon a sale.
+Their backpacks are always top-notch, in terms of performance, quality and durability.
 But they tend to cost an arm and a leg (especially Osprey packs), which is why we recommend scouring the internet for deals.